-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Google Maps

-Today, the home is likely worth at least $2 million, Stephen Mottola of Long & Foster Real Estate told the Journal.
+Today, the home is likely worth at least $2 million, Stephen Mottola of Long & Foster Real Estate told The Journal.

 The Bidens also own a vacation home in the coastal town of Rehoboth Beach, Delaware.